Sci-Fi Dine-In Theater Restaurant: Reception

 Multiple reviewers have called the Sci-Fi Dine-In more notable for being an attraction than a food destination.

 The Sci-Fi Dine-In has received mixed reviews.
 Jack Hayes of Nation's Restaurant News calls the Sci-Fi Dine-In "wacky" and "on the cutting edge of sheer dining fun".
 In USA Todays list of the sixteen best restaurants in American amusement parks, the Sci-Fi Dine-In ranks fifteenth.
 Samuel Muston of The Independent writes that the Sci-Fi Dine-In is "memorable in the best way".
 In the Evansville Courier & Press, Pete DiPrimio writes that the Sci-Fi Dine-In ranks among the most unusual of the restaurants at Disney's Hollywood Studios.
 In The Unofficial Guide to Walt Disney World 2015, Bob Sehlinger and Len Testa call the Sci-Fi Dine-In the most entertaining restaurant in Walt Disney World, writing that "everyone gets a kick out of this unusual dining room".

 Multiple reviewers have called the Sci-Fi Dine-In more notable for being an attraction than a food destination.
 One reviewer from The Guardian compares the Sci-Fi Dine-In to Epcot's Coral Reef Restaurant, writing that both restaurants "are great settings" where "eating is awful".
 Sehlinger and Testa consider the prices too high, and the food too simple, although they praise the Reuben sandwich and the ribs.
 Schultz writes that the food is simple and that some of the beers are decent.
 The book DK Eyewitness Travel Guide: Walt Disney World Resort & Orlando also states that the food is more expensive than it is worth.
-Ed Bumgardner of the Winston-Salem Journal shared this opinion as well, specifically singling out the restaurant's roast beef sandwich as a ripoff, despite calling it delicious.
-Peggy Katalinich of the Tampa Bay Times writes that, although the food is mediocre, "Who cares?
-Food is besides [sic] the point".
-She goes on to argue that the prices are low, particularly for sandwiches.
-In Frommer's Walt Disney World and Orlando 2012, Laura Lea Miller expresses disappointment that the menu no longer contains the playful item names it once did.
-She writes positively of the atmosphere, but considers the food mediocre.
-In the book Walt Disney World Resort: Also Includes Seaworld and Central Florida, Corey Sandler writes that the Sci-Fi Dine-In is "a must-see eatery... for adults and adventurous kids" and that "the food is appropriate for a drive-in theater—very ordinary, but that's not really the reason you came".
+Ed Bumgardner of the Winston-Salem Journal shared this opinion, specifically singling out the restaurant's roast beef sandwich as a ripoff, despite calling it delicious.
+Peggy Katalinich of the Tampa Bay Times and author Corey Sandler both write that that, although the food is mediocre, the food quality is not the main focus for guests.
+Katalinich also states that the prices are low, particularly for sandwiches.
+In Frommer's Walt Disney World and Orlando 2012, Laura Lea Miller calls the food mediocre, expressing disappointment that the menu no longer contains playful item names, but writes positively of the atmosphere.